Strength, resilience and role modelling: defining the makeup of female leadership | NCFE

 It’s essential to recognise the integral perspectives that female leaders can contribute at every level of the decision-making process – not only on International Women’s Day, but year-round.
 At NCFE, we're privileged to have a wealth of female talent in leadership roles, each contributing to our collective mission of advancing vocational and technical education and making an impact through inspiring others.

-Here, we hear from six female leaders from across the organisation to gain their unique perspectives and insight into what it means to be a woman in leadership, the mentors that have influenced them on their career journeys, and their advice to other young women.
+Here, we hear from five female leaders from across the organisation to gain their unique perspectives and insight into what it means to be a woman in leadership, the mentors that have influenced them on their career journeys, and their advice to other young women.
 These leaders are:

 Q: What does it mean to you to be a female leader?